telefonicaid/iotagent-node-lib/README.md

 ### Development
 All the middlewares have the same signature:
 ```
-function middlewareName(entity, callback) {}
+function middlewareName(entity, typeInformation, callback) {}
 ```
-The only arguments for any middleware are the NGSI data over which it can operate: an updateContext payload in the case of an updateContext middleware and a queryContext payload otherwise; and the customary `callback` parameter, with the usual meaning.
+The arguments for any middleware are the NGSI data over which it can operate:
+- An updateContext payload in the case of an updateContext middleware and a queryContext payload otherwise;
+- a typeInformation object containing all the information about the device stored during registration.
+- and the customary `callback` parameter, with the usual meaning.
 It's really important for the library user to call this callback, as failing to do so may hang the IoT Agent completely.
-The callback must be called with the an optional error in the first argument and the modified payload as the second.
+The callback must be called with the an optional error in the first argument and the same arguments recieved (potentially modified) as the following.

 In order to manage the middlewares to the system, the following functions can be used:
 - `addUpdateMiddleware`: adds an updateContext middleware to the stack of middlewares.
 All the middlewares will be